meet4041/cognitiv-trust-secure-assistant/README.md

-# Cognitiv Secure Code Assistant
+# Cognitiv Trust Secure Code Assistant

 A VS Code extension that scans your code using Semgrep to detect insecure patterns and surfaces them as Diagnostics with optional Quick Fixes.